BrettMiller99/SampleNodeExpressAPI/README.md

 Cascade will then use its tools to explore the project and generate a step-by-step plan.
 You can highlight this on screen and say:

-> "As you can see, Cascade has created a clear, actionable plan.
-It's identified the need to install specific OTEL packages, create a dedicated `tracing.js` file for configuration, and modify our main `app.js` file.
-This looks great, so let's tell it to proceed."

 #### Step 2: Automated Implementation

-Now, it's time to execute the plan.
-You can show the rapid sequence of Cascade's actions: modifying `package.json`, creating `tracing.js`, and updating `app.js`.

-> "With our approval, Cascade gets to work.
-It adds the required dependencies to `package.json`, generates the core `tracing.js` file to initialize the OpenTelemetry SDK, and modifies our application's entry point.
-It even adds a custom span to our 'create user' route to trace that specific operation, all without us writing a single line of code."

 #### Step 3: Verification and Seeing the Results